“The first time I saw my self-portrait I cried and felt ugly, I looked very vulnerable,” the former inmate Kristine says.

 Kristine didn’t care for this photo when she first saw it.
 Photo Credit: Kristine

-Artist and photographer Cristina Nunez Salmeron wants to portray human beings, without labelling them according to their class or situation, through photographs.
+Artist and photographer Cristina Nunez Salmeron wants to portray human beings, without labelling them according to their class or situation.
 She is letting inmates take their own self-portraits to describe how they feel.
 Cristina believes the photos serve as both beautiful and unveiling art, as well as therapy in the way the inmates analyse each other’s photos.